• Home

 About the Session

-This session provides an evidence-informed introduction to neuroscience for education, designed specifically for school staff.
+This session delivers an evidence-informed, perspective shift using neuroscience for education, designed specifically for school staff.
 Complex ideas are explained in plain language and consistently linked back to classroom practice, staff wellbeing, and whole-school culture.

 The training draws together learning, behaviour, and emotional regulation through a brain–body lens, helping staff develop a shared understanding and language that supports consistency across the school.